How to Explore Barcelona Like a Local: 14 Uncommon Places to Visit

 Second-Hand Shops

-When you explore Barcelona off the beaten way, venture into the overlooked world of underrated second-hand shops in the Raval neighborhood, starting your adventure on Ferlandina Street.
+Venture into the overlooked world of underrated second-hand shops in the Raval neighborhood, starting your adventure on Ferlandina Street.
 Here, you can explore racks filled with retro clothing, classic accessories, and vintage treasures that tell intriguing tales of days gone by.

-Macba – Museum of Contemporary Art
+MACBA – Museum of Contemporary Art

 As you continue through the eclectic streets, delve into the heart of contemporary art at the Museum of Contemporary Art (MACBA).
 This is one of the most underrated museums in Barcelona, designed by American architect Richard Meier; it serves as a beacon of modern art in the city.
 Inside, you will encounter a diverse collection of contemporary artworks, including paintings, sculptures, and multimedia installations.